Who am I, you ask?

 I was born near the end of 1973.
 So to figure out how old I am, you can usually take the current year and subtract 1974.

 I’m gay.
-I have a great partner.
+I have a great husband.
 We’ve been together since 2003 and got married in 2013 on the tenth anniversary of our first date.

 I’m 5’6″ and weigh about 140 pounds.

 I got my BA and my JD from the University of Virginia.